Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

 induced by the embedding $H \subset \tH = H^0(\BPt,\CO(1))$.
 Let $n = h_F$ be the length of $F$, so that both cohomology spaces above are $n$-dimensional.
 A component of the $n$-th wedge power of the above map is a map

 Its partial dualization gives a map

 We consider the projectivization of the right hand side as the space of degree $n$ divisors on $\PP(H)$ and denote by

 the image of the map.
-The next Lemma shows it is well defined.
+The next lemma shows it is well-defined.

-\lem{artin-support} For any Artin sheaf $F$ of length $n$ the map~\eqref{equation-support} is injective, $\supp(F)$ is well defined and is independent of the choice of $p$.
-If $0 \to F_1 \to F_2 \to F_3 \to 0$ is an exact sequence of Artin sheaves then
+\lem{artin-support} For any Artin sheaf $F$ of length $n$, the map~\eqref{equation-support} is injective and $\supp(F)$ is well-defined.
+Furthermore, it is independent of the choice of $p$.
+If $0 \to F_1 \to F_2 \to F_3 \to 0$ is an exact sequence of Artin sheaves, then

-If $0 \ne h \in H$ then $h:F(-1) \to F$ is an isomorphism if and only if $h \not\in \supp(F)$. \elem \prf Clearly, evaluation of the image of~\eqref{equation-support} on $h \in H$ is the determinant of the map $H^0(\BPt,F(p)) \to H^0(\BPt,F(p+1))$ induced by $h$.
-We know that for generic $h$ the map is an isomorphism, hence its determinant is nonzero.
-This means that the image of~\eqref{equation-support} is not identically zero and proves the first claim of the Lemma.
+If $0 \ne h \in H$, then $h:F(-1) \to F$ is an isomorphism if and only if $h \not\in \supp(F)$. \elem \prf Clearly, evaluation of the image of~\eqref{equation-support} on $h \in H$ is the determinant of the map $H^0(\BPt,F(p)) \to H^0(\BPt,F(p+1))$ induced by $h$.
+We know that the map is an isomorphism for generic $h$.
+Hence its determinant is nonzero.
+This means that the image of~\eqref{equation-support} is not identically zero and proves the first claim of the lemma.
 It also proves the ``only if'' part of the last claim.
 Moreover, the ``if'' part also follows for Artin sheaves of length~1.
 The additivity of the support under extensions is evident (the determinant of a block upper triangular matrix is the product of the determinants of blocks).
-It follows that if $F_\bullet$ is a filtration on $F$ with $F_k/F_{k-1} \cong i_*\CO_{P_k}$ then $\supp(F) = \sum P_k$.
+It follows that if $F_\bullet$ is a filtration on $F$ such that $F_k/F_{k-1} \cong i_*\CO_{P_k}$, then $\supp(F) = \sum P_k$.
 In particular, $\supp(F)$ does not depend on the choice of the integer $p$.
 Finally, this observation and the additivity of the support also proves the ``if'' part of the last claim in general. \epr

-To finish this introductory section let us mention that one can consider families of sheaves on a noncommutative plane $\BPt$.
-More precisely, for each affine scheme $S$ one can define a notion of a coherent sheaf on $S \times \BPt$ (see~\cite{ns}) which is the standard way to think about $S$-families of sheaves on $\BPt$.
-This allows to define moduli spaces of sheaves on $\BPt$ with appropriate stability conditions, which is the goal of this section.
+One can also consider families of sheaves on a noncommutative plane $\BPt$.
+More precisely, for any affine scheme $S$ one has a notion of a coherent sheaf on $S \times \BPt$ (see~\cite{ns}), which is the standard way to think about $S$-families of sheaves on $\BPt$.
+Once on has the notion of a family, one can define moduli spaces of sheaves on $\BPt$ with appropriate stability conditions, which is the goal of this section.